amcginlay/ops-manager-automation/ops-manager-gcp/README.md

 The Terraform scripts which deploy the Ops Manager are also responsible for building the IaaS plumbing to support PAS & PKS.
 That is why we turn our attention to the PAS product when sourcing the Terraform scripts.

-Ops Manager and PAS versions are often in-sync but this is not enforced.
+Be aware that Ops Manager and PAS versions are often in-sync but this is not enforced.

 ```bash
 PAS_VERSION=2.3.3